7 Ways to Quantify Reputation

 Figure 3: Global Dimension Scores for Rolex

-Google, 2018’s 3rd most reputable company worldwide, (and led by Sundar Pichai, the world’s most reputable CEO) has excellent scores in Performance and Innovation.
+Google, 2018’s 3rd most reputable company worldwide, (and led by Sundar Pichai, the world’s most reputable CEO in 2018) has excellent scores in Performance and Innovation.

 Figure 4: Global Dimension Scores for Google

-Know how your company stacks up on the 7 dimensions of reputation?
+Know how your company stacks up on the 7 drivers of reputation?
 Where are you strong and where are you weak?
 We have the data – let’s chat.